pjf/pjf.github.io/personal/_posts/2014-02-14-bag-trashed-by-airport-staff.md

-I've begun to start packing an 'arrival bag' in my checked luggage, which is everything I expect that I'll need once I land after twenty-something hours of travel with extreme jetlag.
+I've begun to start packing an 'arrival bag' in my checked luggage, which is everything I expect that I'll need once I land after twenty-something hours of travel with extreme jet-lag.
 It has a couple of changes of clothes, toiletries, pajamas, chargers, a book or two, and anything else I think I might need in the first couple of days after arrival.